At least for now, I am only listing publishers who published my books -- short fiction, e-books, and so on will have to wait.

 - The Lawrence Watt-Evans Fantasy Megapack (March 2017) short story collection

-- Stone Unturned (forthcoming) A Legend of Ethshar
+- Stone Unturned (January 2018) A Legend of Ethshar

 I've known Roger MacBride Allen for more than twenty years; we first met not long after I moved to Maryland in 1986, and we've been hanging out together on occasion ever since.
 When Roger started his own small press it was hardly surprising that I became one of his authors.